department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 patient: Use "person living with," as in "person living with diabetes," instead of "diabetes patient."

+pension management center: Capitalize only if part of the formal name of a center.
+Example: Get more information about the Philadelphia VA Pension Management Center.
+Find the VA pension management center that serves the state you live in.

 percent: Use the symbol % rather than spelling it out, for scannability.

 period of honorable service (not honorable period of service)